 Future of housing

-TenFold Engineering owns a patent, GB1215928, that showcases the first ever implementation of this foldable technology.
-According to the patent, the folded assembly consisting of roofs, walls, floors, sidewalls etc., is placed inside the container which appears as the outermost chamber.
-On input from the user end, foldable levers extend the folded elements and unfolding them completely and later on unwrapping other folded attachments such as beds, tables etc., which were earlier kept inside the outermost chamber in a folded state.
+TenFold Engineering owns a patent, GB 2,505,674B, that showcases the first ever implementation of this foldable technology.
+According to the patent, the folded assembly consisting of roofs, walls, floors, sidewalls etc., is placed inside the container which appears as the outer-most chamber..
+On input from the user end, foldable levers extend the folded elements and unfolding them completely and later on unwrapping other folded attachments such as beds, tables etc., which were earlier kept inside the outermost chamber in folded state.
 Thereby erecting the complete structure gradually.

 The end section also contains the foldable side walls and roof which are nested with the end sections.
 When completely extended, these side walls and rooftop nest with the floor to complete the extended portion of the trailer.

-Another patent by Stewart E Gardner is in sync with the afore-described patent.
-Patent US3360891 discloses an extendable portable house consisting of foldable panels such as roofs, floor and side walls which are nested with the side walls of the main volume of the building.
+Another patent by Stewart E Gardner is in sync with the afore described patent.
+Patent US 3,360,891 discloses an extendable portable house consisting of foldable panels such as roofs, floor and side walls which are nested with the side walls of the main volume of the building.
 They are hinged at multiple points thereby taking adequate space during folding.
-The facility also houses other embodiments which are used to cover the foldable floors, sidewalls, and roof of the extended portion when in a folded state.
+The facility also houses other embodiments which are used to cover the foldable floors, sidewalls and roof of the extended portion when in folded state.